Privacy Virtual Cards

 4. Request your Privacy Virtual Card

-Privacy offers three pricing plans to cater to different user needs—Personal, Pro, and Premium.
-The Personal plan is free for domestic transactions and includes 12 virtual cards per month plus all the features listed above.
-The paid plans, Pro ($10/month) and Premium ($25/month) offer additional benefits, including:
+Privacy offers four plans to cater to different user needs—Personal, Plus, Pro, and Premium.
+The Personal plan is free for domestic transactions and includes 12 virtual monthly cards, Merchant-Locked and Single-Use Cards, all card controls, and access to the mobile app and browser extensions.
+The paid plans, Plus ($5/month), Pro ($10/month), and Premium ($25/month) offer additional benefits, including:

 • Up to 60 virtual cards a month